Data Wrangling with Tidyverse

 • Having a clear understanding of the desired data shape is essential as real data often differs from what you imagine!
 Refer to codebook, actual questionnaire, appendix for guidance.

-• Data cleaning techniques differ based on the problems, data type, and the research questions you are trying to answer.
+• Remember: Data cleaning techniques differ based on the problems, data type, and the research questions you are trying to answer.
 Various methods are available, each with its own trade-offs.

 • Packages from tidyverse. (click here to go to the tidyverse homepage)